semirook/flask-kit/README.md

 ### settings.py
 Notice a couple of Flask-Kit specific attributes:

-:attr:`APP_PACKAGE` attribute defines the name of the package which contains your main application instance (and it's located in the application.views module, by default).
+`APP_PACKAGE` attribute defines the name of the package which contains your main application instance (and it's located in the `application.views` module, by default).
 It's necessary attribute to run you project and to make some background tricks work.
 If you've decided to rename `application` module to `common` or something like that, you have to specify this name in the